egradman/tumulthype-backbone/README.md

       console.log("error in documentLoaded", e);
     }

-In each additional scene, you should have the following onSceneLoad
+In each subsequent scene, you should have the following onSceneLoad.
+This function is what performs the templating and other support functions.
+This functionality can, of course, be part of a larger function.

     try {
       HypeView.animationSceneLoad(hypeDocument);